 Skip to content

 Status: Design.
-Current implementations use static hint selection based on push content (native → abbreviated, NL → expanded).
+Current implementations use static hint selection.
 Agent profiling and adaptive density are the next evolution.

 Agent Profile